xiaofei-guan/MaGRoad/README.md

 To address the bottleneck of creating large-scale vectorized datasets, we developed the **first interactive road extraction algorithm** and integrated it into a seamless **Web Application**.
 It transforms the workflow: instead of tedious manual plotting (e.g., QGIS), our model intelligently automates path connectivity based on sparse user clicks, drastically reducing annotation time.

-> 📢 **Open Source:** The full codebase for both the interactive algorithm and the annotation tool will be released to the community.
+> 📢 **Open Source:** The full codebase for both the interactive algorithm and the annotation tool has been released [here](https://github.com/xiaofei-guan/MaGRoad-Prompt).

 ---